DFE-Digital/teaching-vacancies/documentation/hosting.md

 # Hosting

-Teaching Vacancies is hosted on GOV.UK PaaS.
-When onboarded you will be added to the [`dfe-teacher-services` organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations) and the relevant spaces.
+Teaching Vacancies is hosted on [GOV.UK PaaS](https://www.cloud.service.gov.uk/).
+During [onboarding](./onboarding.md) you will be added to the [`dfe-teacher-services` organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations) and the relevant spaces.
 Note that this is different to GitHub.com where you will be added to the [`DFE-Digital` organization](https://github.com/DFE-Digital)

 These are the running applications: